sisques-labs/project-starter/apps/api/src/generic/saga-context/README.md

 - ✅ Event-driven architecture
 - ✅ CQRS pattern with separate read/write repositories
 - ✅ GraphQL API for all operations
-- ✅ Support for both Prisma (write) and MongoDB (read) repositories
+- ✅ Support for both TypeORM (write) and MongoDB (read) repositories

 ## Architecture